-In 2014, The Box, Plymouth acquired two significant objects by Sir Joshua Reynolds (1723-1792), one of the most celebrated and influential painters of the 18th Century.
+In 2014, The Box acquired two significant objects linked to Sir Joshua Reynolds (1723-1792), one of the most celebrated and influential painters of the 1700s.

-The Self-Portrait (1746) and Sketchbook (1750-2) are of international importance and were acquired by private treaty, thanks to a £326,300 Heritage Lottery Fund grant and support from the Art Fund, the V&A Purchase Grant Fund, and the Friends of Plymouth City Museum and Art Gallery.
-In addition, many local people have also contributed to this purchase.
+The Self-Portrait (1746) and Sketchbook (1752) are of international importance and were acquired by private treaty, thanks to a £326,300 National Lottery Heritage Fund grant and support from the Art Fund, the V&A Purchase Grant Fund, and the Friends of Plymouth City Museum and Art Gallery.
+In addition, many local people also contributed to this purchase.

 This important acquisition - which took over 24 months to complete - followed on from the Acceptance in Lieu of Reynolds portraits from Port Eliot in 2007.

-These magnificent items are valuable additions to the The Box's permanent collection.
-The acquisition secured the painting and sketchbook for the city, ensuring that future generations can continue to enjoy these wonderful items.
+These magnificent items are valuable additions to the The Box's permanent collections.
+The acquisition secured the painting and sketchbook for the city, ensuring that future generations can continue to enjoy these items.

-This resource covers some of the broad themes that relate to Reynolds life and work, and look at seven works from our collection in depth.
+This resource covers some of the broad themes that relate to Reynolds' life and work and looks at seven works from our collection in depth, including the painting and sketchbook.